Bellingham Slam

 The Bellingham Slam are a semi-professional basketball team that formerly competed for seven seasons in the International Basketball League.
 Before joining the IBL, they played two seasons in the American Basketball Association.
 They were originally expected to play in Everett, Washington, but were relocated to Bellingham, Washington under the ownership of John Dominguez.
-The team currently competes in the annual Seattle Pro–Am basketball tournament organized by Seattle, Washington native and National Basketball Association (NBA) player Jamal Crawford.
+The team currently competes in the annual Seattle Pro–Am basketball tournament organized by Seattle, Washington native and former National Basketball Association (NBA) player Jamal Crawford.

 The head coach from 2005 to 2013 was Rob Ridnour, father of former NBA guard Luke Ridnour.
 On March 31, 2014, the team announced that Ridnour was stepping down as coach and former assistant Tyler Amaya was named as his replacement.
 In their third season of existence, the team won an IBL championship in 2008 and repeated again as league champions in 2012, 2013 and 2014.
 The Slam have found success by primarily utilizing lesser-known NCAA Division II players rather than Division I players.
 Each season the Slam's roster features several players who played collegiately in the Great Northwest Athletic Conference.
 They play their home games at Whatcom Pavilion on the campus of Whatcom Community College.

 History

 American Basketball Association (2005–07)

-The Slam finished their inaugural season 18-14, good for second place in the Red Conference's Ron Boone Division and a #10 seed in the playoffs.
-They won their first two playoff games (over the Tacoma Navigators, 134-116 in the first round and over the Pittsburgh Xplosion, 122-115 in the second round) in 2005, but lost in the Great Eight Tournament in Rochester to the San Jose SkyRockets by a score of 138-119 on March 22, 2006.
+The Slam finished their inaugural season 18–14, good for second place in the Red Conference's Ron Boone Division and a #10 seed in the playoffs.
+They won their first two playoff games (over the Tacoma Navigators, 134–116 in the first round and over the Pittsburgh Xplosion, 122–115 in the second round) in 2005, but lost in the Great Eight Tournament in Rochester to the San Jose SkyRockets by a score of 138–119 on March 22, 2006.
 The team averaged 529 fans per game, with a high of 1,078 when Dennis Rodman and the Tijuana Dragons came to Bellingham.

-The Slam finished their second season 21-10, which was good for first place in the Red Conference's North Division, a #8 seed in the playoffs, and a first-round bye.
-They won their first playoff game 137-103 over the Hollywood Fame before losing to the Vermont Frost Heaves by a score of 119-103 in the league quarterfinals.
+The Slam finished their second season 21–10, which was good for first place in the Red Conference's North Division, a #8 seed in the playoffs, and a first-round bye.
+They won their first playoff game 137–103 over the Hollywood Fame before losing to the Vermont Frost Heaves by a score of 119–103 in the league quarterfinals.
 The Slam averaged 437 fans per game, with a high of 960 coming in their home opener.

 International Basketball League (2007–2014)

-The Slam finished their first season in the International Basketball League and third overall with a 19-4 record, winning the West Division during the regular season's final weekend.
-At the Western Conference Tournament at the Monroe Sports Arena, they received a first round bye, won their conference semi-final game 129-101 over the Edmonton Chill, and won their conference final game over the Vancouver Volcanoes 120-106.
+The Slam finished their first season in the International Basketball League and third overall with a 19–4 record, winning the West Division during the regular season's final weekend.
+At the Western Conference Tournament at the Monroe Sports Arena, they received a first round bye, won their conference semi-final game 129–101 over the Edmonton Chill, and won their conference final game over the Vancouver Volcanoes 120–106.